ferrocene/ferrocene/ferrocene/doc/safety-manual/src/core/subset.rst

 Certified subset
 ================

-The `Certified core library API docs <../../certification/api-docs/core/index.html>`_ is the autoritative document stating which items are included in the certified subset of the core library.
+The `Certified core library API docs <../../certification/api-docs/core/index.html>`_ is the authoritative document stating which items are included in the certified subset of the core library.

 Compliance with subset
 ----------------------